ronen567/just-the-docs/docs/blog-page-1.md

 Indeed complicated, and indeed the performance of conventional computer vision algorithms for such tasks, in terms of false detections and miss detections, were in many cases not satisfactory enough.

-A Machine Learning algorithm, tackels this problems with a totally different approach.
-Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, it by determining a maximum likelihood parametric predictor model, which can predict the expected output, based on the given input.
+A Machine Learning algorithm, would tackle such a problems in a totally different approach.
+Rather than using sophisticated computer vision algorithms, the machine learning way to determine whether a picture is of a cat or not, is by first calculate a parametric predictor model (using stochastic maximum likelihood estimation methods), based on the on an input data set called 'Training Data'.
+After the predictor is calculated and ready, it is used to predict expected output, based on the given input.

-What do mean by by "maximum likelihood parametric predictor model"?
+What do mean by by "parametric predictor model"?
 Equation 1 shows such a model:

 Equation 1: Parametric predictor model

 $$/hat{y} = h(x) =b+\sum_{i=1}^{n}w_i*x_i$$

-Where:
-$$/hat{y}$$ is the predicted result
-$$h(x)$$ is the predictor, which is a function of input's features $$x_i$$
-$$x_i$$ are the input features.
-(What are the $$x_i$$ in the cat image?
-We'll see that in a coming CNN post)
-$${b, w_i}&& are the parameters, calculated according to maximum likelihood optimization.
+Equation 1, presents a parametric model, where parameters are $${b, w_i}$$ , which predicts the value of $$y$$, marked here $$/hat{y]$$, according to the system's input $${x_i}$$.

-Throughout next posts we will delve into Equation 1 and it's solutions.
+Throughout next posts we will delve into Equation 1 and show methods to find the model's parameters  $${b, w_i}$$ .

 The important detail here, not to say amazing, is that the same parametric equation concept, with similar solutions, solves so many problems in so many different topics.

+Take a look at Figure 3, which is a sketch of a typical ML system (Supervised ML - we will review the various types later).
-Such a ML system, which calculates the parametric model and then uses it as a data predictor, is sketched in Figure 3.
-The idea presented in that sketch is of a 2 phase operation:
+The idea presented in that sketch, is of the 2 phase Machine Learning system operation:

-1. Training
+1. Training phase
-2. Noraml Data
+2. Noraml Data phase